lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     :alt: silica block with water and crack
     :class: only-light

-    Cracked silica with adsorbed water molecules (in cyan).
+    Cracked silica with adsorbed water molecules (in cyan & while).

 ..  container:: justify